willdurand/ArvernOS/README.md

 `.gdbinit` file.

 Note: `make gdb` calls `make run-debug` under the hood so all configuration options are also supported.
-For example, it is possible to run `make gdb KERNEL_CMDLINE='kshell selftest'`.
+For example, it is possible to run `make gdb KERNEL_CMDLINE="kshell selftest"`.

 #### Release mode